emt1234/ems/facilities/Boston-Medical-Center/BMC Identification Office.md

 7am-3pm, Monday-Friday
 ## Directions
-Office has a door directly on Albany Street, a third of the way down the building (closer to the emergency room/[[../Boston-Health-Care-For-The-Homeless/index|Boston Health Care For The Homeless]]).
+Office has a door directly on Albany Street, a third of the way down the building (closer to the emergency room/[Boston Health Care For The Homeless](../Boston-Health-Care-For-The-Homeless/index.md)).
 Enter door from the street, and turn immediately left to enter ID office.